Privacy Policy

 The personal information we collect depends on the nature of our relationship with you.
 For example:

-• If you are a key contact of a client using our Services, we will collect your name, business name and work contact details including address, phone number and email address.
+If you are a key contact of a client using our Services, we will collect your name, business name and work contact details including address, phone number and email address.
 We will also collect the client’s Australian Company Numbers and Australian Business Number.
+Your business’ bank account or credit card details may also be collected.

-• If you are an aged care resident, we may collect your full name, location, date of birth, religion, dietary requirements (which may include details of any allergies, intolerances, religious or cultural needs, food/fluid texture, and weight), and individual preferences.
+If you are an aged care resident, we may collect, for example, your full name, location, date of birth, religion, dietary requirements (which may include details of any allergies, intolerances, religious or cultural needs, food/fluid texture, and weight), and individual preferences.

 If you do not provide the information requested by us, we may not be able to provide you with the Services you require.